Propped on a stick he viewed the August weald;

 And thought: "Thank God they had to amputate!"

-We are busy working to bring Siegfried Sassoon's "The One-Legged Man" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Siegfried Sassoon's "The One-Legged Man" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The One-Legged Man" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.